Brooklyn private independent school

 How does the board plan?

 One of Berkeley Carroll’s great strengths is our embrace of innovation.
-In keeping with that, we have adopted a dynamic approach to long-range thinking known as a rolling strategic plan that we believe best suits our needs and goals for the school.
+In keeping with that, we have adopted a dynamic approach to long-range thinking that takes shape as a rolling strategic plan.
 This allows us to be nimble and attuned to changing realities, and to concentrate our energy and resources where they can be most effective.
-We pull students, parents, faculty and alumni into our work by reaching out to them on a regular basis to participate in surveys, workshops, task forces, and focus groups as the need arises.
+We pull students, parents, faculty, and alumni into our work by reaching out to them on a regular basis to participate in surveys, workshops, task forces, and focus groups as the need arises.

 What are the board’s immediate and long-term goals for Berkeley Carroll and how are you meeting them?